labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 Pairwise Genome Distance and ANI
 --------------------------------

 In order to quickly calculate the pairwise genome distance, we use Mash.
 Mash extends the MinHash dimensionality-reduction technique to include a pairwise mutation distance and a statistical significance test.
 Mash distance strongly correlates with the Average Nucleotide Identity (ANI).
 If :math:`D` denotes the Mash distance then :math:`D \simeq 1 - \text{ANI}`.

 ANI represents the average nucleotide identity between homologous genomic regions shared by two genomes and offers robust resolution between strains of the same or closely related species (80-100% ANI).
-It closely reflect the traditional microbiological concept of DNA-DNA hybridization relatedness for defining species (:math:`94\% \text{ANI} \simeq70\% \text{DNA-DNA hybridization}` ).
+It closely reflects the traditional microbiological concept of DNA-DNA hybridization relatedness for defining species (:math:`94\% \text{ANI} \simeq70\% \text{DNA-DNA hybridization}`).

 To know now more about Mash, see `here <https://github.com/marbl/Mash>`_.